 Dog Food Types for Beagles

-| Food Type | Best For | Pros | Cons |
+| Food Type | Best For | Pros | Watch Out For |

 |---|---|---|---|

-| Dry kibble | Most Beagles | Easy to store, helps teeth, affordable | Can be high in calories |
+| Dry kibble | Most Beagles | Easy to measure, affordable, simple to store | Some formulas are calorie-dense, so portions must be controlled |

-| Canned food | Picky eaters | Tasty, higher moisture | Easy to overfeed |
+| Wet or canned food | Picky Beagles or dogs needing more moisture | Tasty and higher in moisture | Easy to overfeed if calories are not checked |

-| Raw diet | Experienced owners only | Very high protein | Safety and balance risks |
+| Raw diet | Experienced owners only | High interest for some owners | Balance, safety, and hygiene risks if not handled correctly |

-Ingredients to look for (and avoid)
+Ingredients to look for in Beagle food

 Ingredients Guide for Beagles